 On the most incipient slope of the municipality are its three most representative monuments: the Convent of the Incarnation, the University of the Immaculate Conception and the spectacular Collegiate Church.

-Recognizing Júzcar is not a prodigious task; the blue color presides over every corner of this municipality that can be guessed among the hills.
-The iconic town of Malaga hosted the world premiere of the movie “The Smurfs”.
+Recognizing Júzcar is no prodigious task; blue presides over every corner of this municipality that can be guessed among the hills.
+The iconic Malaga municipality hosted the world premiere of the film “The Smurfs”.

-For the occasion, it was decided to paint the entire municipality in blue, making it a phenomenon of rural tourism.
+For the occasion it was decided to paint the entire municipality blue, becoming a phenomenon of rural tourism.
 The well-known Smurf village, located in the Genal Valley, preserves this characteristic tone that is worth coming to admire.

 5. Setenil de las Bodegas (Cádiz)

 The peculiarity of this white village is its landscape configuration.
-The houses are hollowed out between the rocky ledges and the town is arranged in the middle of a labyrinth of stone and lime, an urban redoubt fruit of geology and imposing architecture.
+The houses are hollow between the rocky ledges and the municipality is arranged in the middle of a maze of stone and lime, an urban stronghold fruit of geology and an imposing architecture.

-The Sierra de las Nieves, in the province of Malaga, is home to Paraúta, a white and mountainous oasis two hours from Seville, already included among the Pueblos Bonitos de España.
-It retains its Andalusian layout marked by narrow cobblestone streets, flowers and orchards.
+The Sierra de las Nieves, in the province of Malaga, is home to Paraúta, a white and mountainous oasis two hours from Seville included among the Pueblos Bonitos de España.
+It retains its Andalusian layout marked by narrow cobbled streets, flowers and orchards.